linuxmao-org/Frontieres/README-2.txt

 brew install libsndfile

-If libsndfile installs correctly, continue installing the necessary libraries to run Borderlands as described below.
+If libsndfile installs correctly, continue installing the necessary libraries to run Frontieres as described below.
 If the libsndfile install won’t run (or requires admin privileges, try

 sudo brew install libsndfile